bogwi/noqli/README.md

 NoQLi (pronounced "no-klee") is an interactive MySQL command-line interface with a flexible query syntax that combines the simplicity of NoSQL-style commands with the power of a relational database.

 > **Project Status:** NoQLi is under development.
 The core functionality is stable and ready for use, with new features being added more or less regularly but in packs of 2-3 features at a time.
+Before any tagged release, noqli's command syntax is subject to change.
+But you get a glomps of it trying even now!
+Be sure to check the [MySQL Coverage](MySQLcoverage.md) for the latest syntax and ideas around the corner.
 Contributions and feedback are welcome!

 ## Features